Department of Labor Logo United States Department of Labor

 Mining and geological engineers, including mining safety engineers

-Employment of mining and geological engineers is projected to show little or no change from 2022 to 2032.
+Employment of mining and geological engineers is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

 Despite limited employment growth, about 400 openings for mining and geological engineers are projected each year, on average, over the decade.
 Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.